perladvent/perldotcom/content/article/_pub_2002_03_22_modperl.md

 {
-   "title" : "mod_perl in 30 minutes",
    "thumbnail" : "/images/_pub_2002_03_22_modperl/111-intro_modperl.gif",
+   "draft" : null,
-   "categories" : "web",
+   "authors" : [
-   "description" : " Introduction In the previous article, I've shown quite amazing Web performance reports from companies that have deployed mod_perl heavily.
-You might be surprised but you can quite easily get similarly amazing results if you move your service to mod_perl...", "authors" : [
       "stas-bekman"
    ],
    "image" : null,
+   "description" : " Introduction In the previous article, I've shown quite amazing Web performance reports from companies that have deployed mod_perl heavily.
+You might be surprised but you can quite easily get similarly amazing results if you move your service to mod_perl...", "date" : "2002-03-22T00:00:00-08:00",
+   "slug" : "/pub/2002/03/22/modperl",
-   "draft" : null,
+   "categories" : "web",
+   "title" : "mod_perl in 30 minutes",
    "tags" : [
       "mod-perl"
-   ],
-   "date" : "2002-03-22T00:00:00-08:00",
-   "slug" : "/pub/2002/03/22/modperl"
+   ]
 }